ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative care can help a person at any stage of illness.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
 People often receive treatment for the cancer and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
-Learn more about palliative care.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.

 Metastatic anal cancer

-Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating this stage of cancer, because there can be different opinions about the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
-This discussion may include clinical trials.
+If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
+If this happens, it is a good idea to talk with doctors who have experience in treating it.
+Doctors can have different opinions about the best standard treatment plan.
+Also, clinical trials might be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your treatment plan chosen.

-Your health care team may recommend a treatment plan that includes a combination of surgery, radiation therapy, and chemotherapy.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of surgery, radiation therapy, and chemotherapy.
+Palliative care will also be important to help relieve symptoms and side effects.